 The bulk material's physical characteristics are significantly altered by the interaction of the nanoparticles with conventional materials.
 Because the nanomaterials have highly reactive isolated sites, they can alter the bulk material's electrical properties, changing its physical characteristics.

-it has no direct or indirect link to anthropogenic activity or processes Engineered/ artificial nonomaterials.
+It has no direct or indirect link to anthropogenic activity or processes, Engineered/ artificial nano materials.

-A nanomaterial conceived, designed, and intentionally produced by humans Based on structural configuration (organic, inorganic, metal based, metal oxide based and carbon based) -Carbon based nanomaterials are materials composed primarily of carbon atoms with structural features at the nanometer scale ( to 100 nanometers).
+A nanomaterial conceived, designed, and intentionally produced by humans.
+Based on structural configuration (organic, inorganic, metal-based, metal oxide-based and carbon-based) -Carbon-based nanomaterials are materials composed primarily of carbon atoms with structural features at the nanometer scale ( to 100 nanometers).

-There are the different nanomateriais used in road construction.
+There are different nanomaterials used in road construction.

 LABORATORY CHARACTERIZATION OF NANOMATERIALS FOR PAVEMENT APPLICATIONS

-A thorough testing and characterization is necessary for a comprehensive understanding of the properties and behavior of different nanomaterials for pavement applications.
+A thorough testing and characterisation is necessary for a comprehensive understanding of the properties and behaviour of different nanomaterials for pavement applications.

 The properties of nanomaterials depend on their particle size, shape, surface area and surface chemistry.
-Different characterization techniques such as Scanning Electron Microscopy (SEM), Energy Disruptive X-day (EDX).
+Different characterisation techniques such as Scanning Electron Microscopy (SEM), Energy Dispersive X-ray (EDX).

-Transmission Electron Microscopy (TEM), X-Ray Diffraction (XRD), Fourier Transform Infrared (FTIR) spectroscopy can be employed to analyze the particle size, shape, surface morphology, structure and chemical composition of nanomaterials.
+Transmission Electron Microscopy (TEM), X-Ray Diffraction (XRD), and Fourier Transform Infrared (FTIR) spectroscopy can be employed to analyse the particle size, shape, surface morphology, structure and chemical composition of nanomaterials.

-In addition to this, the rheological properties are characterized using a Dynamic Shear Rheometer (DSR) and a Bending Beam Rheometer (BBR).
+In addition to this, the rheological properties are characterised using a Dynamic Shear Rheometer (DSR) and a Bending Beam Rheometer (BBR).
 This helps in understanding the viscoelastic properties of nanomaterials modified asphalt.

 Full Article Can be Downloaded